bronzehedwick/chrisdeluca/content/article/the-pulpe-tales-of-gwendolyn-gween-pi/index.md

 more sweet stuff in the very near future.

 ## Wrap It Up
-I'm really proud of <abbr title="The Pulp Tales of Gwendolyn Gween, P.I.">this show</abbr>, and I think you're really going to like it.
+I'm really proud of this show, and I think you're really going to like it.
 If you do enjoy it, tell a friend.
 If you don't, keep your yap shut.

 Stay badass, and thanks!

 {{< figure src="images/logo.svg" alt="The Pulp Tales of Gwendolyn Gween, P.I." width="800" link="https://gwengween.com"  >}}

+[^1]: A combination of pleather and Gondor

-[1]: https://www.gwengween.com "Subscribe to the podcast here"
+[gwen]: https://www.gwengween.com "Subscribe to the podcast here"
 [2]: https://duncecap.nyc "Our production company"
 [3]: https://itunes.apple.com/us/podcast/the-pulp-tales-of-gwendoyln-gween-p-i/id1369773387?mt=2 "Subscribe on iTunes/Apple Podcasts"
 [4]: https://www.stitcher.com/podcast/dunce-cap-nyc-productions/the-pulp-tales-of-gwendolyn-gween-pi?refid=stpr "Subscribe on Stitcher"